FarahMint/reedsy-challenges/README.md

 The main task the user can perform are:

-1. User can search for the top 100 songs.
+1. search for the top 100 songs.

-2. User can select one album and get more info
+2. select one album and get more info

-3. User can select album as a favourite
+3. select album as a favourite

-4. User can remove album from his favourite
+4. remove album from his favourite